CRESYM/colib0.github.io/pages/models/regulations/governor/GovHydro4/index.md

 intentionally added to the control to prevent continuous adjustment of the mechanical power in response to minor frequency deviations.
 It has a fixed region with zero output.
-The latter implements a hysteresis around the operating point, representing clattering of the mechanical actuator.
+The latter implements a hysteresis around the operating point, representing backlash of the mechanical actuator [5].

 ## Model schema